jhu-library-applications/discovery-day-2022/index.markdown

 # image: assets/books.png
 ---

-The Ivy Plus Libraries Discovery Day conference was started to create a collaborative community among the Ivy Plus library staff working to implement, evaluate, improve, support, and teach discovery services.
+Welcome to the Ivy Plus Libraries Discovery Day virtual conference for 2022.
+This year, the conference will include our usual round-robin presentations from each member library, followed by a few knowledge sharing sessions to be selected by the attendees unconference style.

+The conference will take place via Zoom, with each session on a different day, spread out over several weeks.